 - Constantly “checking in” on the partner during the day

-- Co-dependence and heavily relying on their partner
+- Co-dependence and heavy reliance on their partner

 - Failing to explore strangers even when the partner is present